Siddhantmest/Siddhantmest/README.md

 ## 👋 Hello, I’m Siddhant

-👀 I am a recent graduate from the University of Toronto with a Master of Engineering and a major in Analytics, interested in Machine Learning and Deep Learning applications.
+👀 I graduated from the University of Toronto with a Master of Engineering and a major in Analytics, interested in Machine Learning and Deep Learning applications.

-🌱 During my work experience I worked on undergraduate student survey data and diverse datasets to derive student characteristics by performing statistical analysis, [Factor Analysis][factor] for dimensionality reduction, and implemented unsupervised machine learning algortihms such as [Kmedian algorithm][kmedian]
+🌱 Here are the links to my repos where I have implemented [Factor Analysis][factor] for dimensionality reduction, [Kmedian algorithm][kmedian] for unsupervised unsupervised machine learning.

-💬 Would love to collaborate on projects
+💬 I have worked on diverse projects feel free to check out my repos and do let me know if something can be done better, I have added the links to the datasets if the data size is small I have uploaded it in my repo wherever possible.

 📫 Email: siddhant.agarwal@mail.utoronto.ca **|**
 👔 [linkedin][linkedin]